Markvi268/amk_testhelpers/README.md

 ## amk_testhelpers/execute_test.py
 - runTest(): Runs unit tests for the specified module.
+- runalltests(): Runs all tests in the current directory and writes the results to a file named 'result.txt'

 ## Usage
 - Make use of the provided functions to execute code snippets in various languages.